“Workplace Sustainability is the masterful balance of meeting our own needs without jeopardising future generations’ ability to do the same”

 4. Reduce workplace energy consumption and save money

 According to Forbes, the number of employees that go into the office will fluctuate on a daily basis due to the trend of hybrid working.
-With the rental cost of office space remaining the same, sustainable workplaces stand to benefit by optimising the utility costs and creating a more holistic strategy for welcoming the employees back.
+With the rental cost of office space remaining the same, sustainable workplaces stand to benefit by optimising the utility costs and creating a more holistic strategy for welcoming employees back.

 5. Don’t bargain – Buy quality!